Esri/arcgis-runtime-samples-android/kotlin/open-mobile-map-package/README.md

 ## How it works

 1. Create a `MobileMapPackage` specifying the path to the .mmpk file.
-2. Use `MobileMapPackage.isDirectReadSupportedAsync()` to check whether the package can be read in the archived form (.mmpk) or whether it needs to be unpacked.
-3. If the mobile map package requires unpacking, call `MobileMapPackage.unpackAsync()` and wait for this to complete.
+2. Load the mobile map package with mmpk.loadAsync().
-4. After it successfully loads, get the map from the .mmpk and add it to the map view: `mapView.setMap(mmpk.getMaps().get(0))`.
+3. After it successfully loads, get the map from the .mmpk and add it to the map view: `mapView.setMap(mmpk.getMaps().get(0))`.

 ## Relevant API